Designations Congruent with Things: Chapter 26

 He literally cannot do it.

 There are an infinite number of ways he might have communicated this concept over the past three weeks, a nearly infinite number of ways he might say it right now.
-He simply can’t quite bring himself to utter the words.
+He simply can’t bring himself to utter the words.

 It seems an intolerably painful prospect to explain their situation to Newton, but for whom it will be painful and why is unclear.
-Any perturbation to their current dynamic seems perilous to him.
-He isn’t certain why exactly, but it’s the same radiofrequency of fear that grips him when he returns to their shared apartment each evening and slides the key home into the lock, anticipating finding Newton gone, finding him dead, of finding him motionless, tangled, and too cold on the shadowed floor, or, simply finding him as he so often finds him, pulling down his shirt-sleeves and staring toward the sea.
+Any perturbation to their current dynamic seems perilous.
+He isn’t certain why exactly, but it’s the same radiofrequency of fear that grips him when he returns to their shared apartment each evening and slides the key home into the lock, anticipating finding Newton gone, finding him dead, finding him motionless, tangled, and too cold on the shadowed floor, or, simply finding him as he so often finds him, pulling down his shirt-sleeves and staring toward the sea.

 But it belongs to Newton.